 Why Toigo

-Building diverse organizations starts by fostering a culture of inclusion—in the boardroom, in meeting rooms, in every interaction.
+Building strong organizations starts by fostering a culture of shaping leaders—in the boardroom, in meeting rooms, in every interaction.
 This is your new ROI.
 This is the mission of Toigo.

-We seek to inspire change by advancing diverse leadership
+We seek to inspire change by advancing leadership

-Our work is about both the institution and the individual—on building stronger, more diverse organizations through the inclusion and advancement of under-represented talent.
+Our work is about both the institution and the individual—on building stronger organizations through the advancement of top talent.

 We started—and have stayed—in finance because we know if we can have a direct impact where capital decisions are made, we can make a difference.
-Toigo works with leaders at organizations of all sizes, in finance and beyond, to create and implement high impact solutions that drive inclusion and diversity.
+Toigo works with leaders at organizations of all sizes, in finance and beyond, to create and implement high impact solutions that drive advancement.
 The result?
 Stronger returns for all stakeholders.

 Explore our programs and work.